gistin/rCAT2/README.md

 ### 1.0.3 Installing

-Release versions are on cran
+Release versions are on cran.
+Note below is the old version and just for reference
 ```
 install.packages('rCAT')

 ```

-To install the development version from github you will need devtools package
+This major update is not on CRAN yes but you can install the development version from GitHub with (you will need the devtools package):

 ```
 install.packages('devtools')
 devtools::install_github("gistin/rCAT")